BBC presenter charged with indecent assaults

 Hall's arrest is not part of that investigation, but revelations about Savile have prompted a flurry of allegations to police around the country.

-The BBC's much-criticized response to the Savile disclosures and suggestions it had covered up allegations against the late BBC presenter led to the resignation of its director general George Entwistle last month.
+The broadcaster's much-criticised response to the disclosures and suggestions it had covered up allegations against Savile led to the resignation of its director general George Entwistle last month.